spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-cart-feature-walkthrough.md

 template: feature-walkthrough-template
 ---

-The *Marketplace Cart* feature allows buyers to add notes to their carts, and Marketplace administrators can view these notes.
+The *Marketplace Cart* feature lets buyers add notes to their carts, and Marketplace administrators can view these notes.

 {% info_block warningBox "User documentation" %}